miptgptteam/Loan-Default-Prediction-Challenge/README.md

 Cross‑validation accuracy is around **0.78**, which corresponds to an error rate below **0.22**, slightly better than the trivial approach of predicting all ones.

+## Advanced model

+`sklearn_model.py` uses the libraries from `requirements.txt` to build a more powerful pipeline based on scikit‑learn.
+It performs one‑hot encoding of the categorical fields and fits a logistic regression with built‑in cross validation.
+In practice this approach yields an accuracy above **0.80** on the same 5‑fold split.

 ## Usage

 ```bash